Woofffie/CarryUtils/README.md

-# CarryUtils
-Hypixel Skyblock mod that makes dungeon carrying easy!
-This mod shows: the best places to hide from mobs, shows where your carrier is, carrier api, death counter and score calculator, simple hud, and much more QOL features!
+**CarryUtils**

+the new and now public Hypixel Skyblock mod that makes carries easy!

+This mod shows off features such as:

+• ESP for the best places to hide from mobs
+• shows where your carrier is
+• carrier apis and gui
+• death counter and 100% accurate score calculator in gui

+All for free on github!